Expand To Show Full Article

 History

-The program can trace its roots back to the 19th-century days of Edinburgh’s whaling industry when whaling ships brought back the first penguin specimens from their long-distance voyages, but it wasn’t until 1919 that the zoo’s first captive hatching occurred.
+One of the zoo’s earliest successes was its penguin breeding programme which is still running today.
+The programme dates back to the 19th century when whaling ships brought back the first penguins, but it wasn’t until 1919 that the zoo’s first captive hatching occurred.

 Edinburgh Zoo

-Two of the most famous animals that have called Edinburgh Zoo their home were Wojtek the Polish bear and Sir Nils Olav, the Norwegian King Penguin.
+Two of the most famous animals that have called Edinburgh Zoo their home were Wojtek the Polish bear, and Sir Nils Olav the Norwegian King Penguin.

 Edinburgh Zoo

-Things to do nearby
+Things to Do Nearby

-Dean Village.
-Dean Path, Edinburgh EH4 3AY.
-8-minute drive.
-Historic site in Edinburgh that prospered with mills powered by the Water of Leith in the 18th and 19th centuries.
-Now a popular tourist destination thanks to the restored buildings and scenic walkways along the river’s edge.
+A historic site in Edinburgh that prospered with mills powered by the Water of Leith in the 18th and 19th centuries.
+It is now a popular tourist destination thanks to the restored buildings and scenic walkways along the river’s edge.

+A peaceful coastal village that sits on the edge of the Firth of Forth.
 Cramond is the main access point for visits to Cramond Island.
 The River Almond Walkway can be joined to the south of the village which follows the river as far as Edinburgh Airport.

-Gorgie Farm.
-51 Gorgie Rd, Edinburgh EH11 2LA.
-12-minute drive.
-Friendly hands-on city farm that allows visitors to pet and play with a collection of animals including goats, pigs, ferrets, sheep, rabbits and more.
+Friendly hands-on city farm that allows visitors to pet and play with a collection of animals including goats, pigs, ferrets, sheep, rabbits, and more.
 There is a shop and a café on-site.
-The farm is run by the LOVE charity.
+The LOVE charity is in charge of running the farm.

-Visitors can stay at Edinburgh Zoo all day which is the duration of each entry ticket.
+Visitors can stay at Edinburgh Zoo all day, which is the duration of each entry ticket.
 However, most visitors spend around 4 hours at the zoo.

 Can you just turn up at Edinburgh Zoo?